PyPSA can calculate:

 matplotlib for static plotting

 linopy for preparing optimisation problems (currently only linear and mixed-integer linear)

 logging for managing messages

-The optimisation uses pyomo so that it is independent of the preferred solver.
-You can use e.g. one of the free solvers GLPK and CLP/CBC or the commercial solver Gurobi for which free academic licenses are available.
+The optimisation uses solver interfaces that are independent of the preferred solver.
+You can use e.g. one of the free solvers HiGHS, GLPK and CLP/CBC or commercial solvers like Gurobi or CPLEX for which free academic licenses are available.

 For a full list see Comparable Software.

 However for power flow and optimal power flow over several time snapshots with variable renewable energy sources and/or storage and/or mixed AC-DC systems, it offers the flexibility of Python and the transparency of free software.